PAM Market Size and Share

 PAM Market Analysis by Mordor Intelligence

-The PAM Market size is estimated at USD 4.25 billion in 2025, and is expected to reach USD 11.59 billion by 2030, at a CAGR of 22.20% during the forecast period (2025-2030).
+PAM Market size in 2026 is estimated at USD 5.17 billion, growing from 2025 value of USD 4.25 billion with 2031 projections showing USD 13.83 billion, growing at 21.72% CAGR over 2026-2031.
 Demand accelerates as machine identities now outnumber human identities by 40:1, forcing enterprises to automate credential vaulting, extend controls to non-human accounts, and embed zero-trust policies across hybrid estates.
 Implementation urgency also rises because insurers increasingly require PAM controls before underwriting cyber-risk policies, and post-quantum cryptography migration compels organisations to modernise vaulting algorithms well before 2030.
 Vendors that combine vaulting, session monitoring, and entitlement governance inside a single platform gain a competitive advantage as buyers gravitate toward unified identity security architectures that reduce integration overhead and accelerate time to value.

 Key Report Takeaways